Merkel arrives for West Africa visit on business, migrants

-DAKAR, Senegal — German Chancellor Angela Merkel has arrived in Senegal on a three-nation West African visit focusing on economic development and migration.
+DAKAR, Senegal — German Chancellor Angela Merkel arrived in Senegal late Wednesday on a three-nation West African visit focusing on economic development and migration.

 Merkel is meeting with the presidents of Senegal, Ghana and then Nigeria as she presses for further investment in a region that is a source of many of the migrants who make their perilous way toward Europe.